 A. Our commitment to your privacy:

-Our practice is dedicated to maintaining the privacy of your individually identifiable health information (also called protected health information, or PHI).
+Our practice is dedicated to maintaining the privacy of your individually identifiable health information (also called protected health information, or PHI) such as a sleep apnea test report.
 In conducting our business, we will create records regarding you and the treatment and services we provide to you.
 We are required by law to maintain the confidentiality of health information that identifies you.
 We also are required by law to provide you with this notice of our legal duties and the privacy practices that we maintain in our practice concerning your PHI.
 By federal and state law, we must follow the terms of the Notice of Privacy Practices that we have in effect at the time.

 We realize that these laws are complicated, but we must provide you with the following important information: